 Permanent cessation: permanent cessation: period of administration

-When someone dies, the processing office has to finalise the liability and make any repayment due for all periods up to the date of death.
-In the straightforward cases it will also be responsible for finalising the liability for the period of administration for non-complex cases (TSEM7350 onwards).
-Most administration periods are considered non-complex, the personal representative should be encouraged to settle any liability under the voluntary payment arrangement outlined by providing a calculation of the tax due.
+When someone dies, HMRC PAYE & SA, Cardiff, will be responsible for finalising the liability and making any repayment due for all periods up to the date of death.
+They are also responsible for finalising the liability for the period of administration for non-complex cases (TSEM7350 onwards).
+Most administration periods are considered non-complex, the personal representative should be able to settle any liability under the voluntary payment arrangement outlined by providing a calculation of the tax due.

-- The deceased was a Lloyds Underwriter and West Yorks Personal Tax Unit will deal with the period of administration
+- The deceased was a Lloyds Underwriter - High Net Worth Unit, Bradford will deal with the period of administration

-- The GCD of the deceased was PD1 and they will also deal with the period of administration
+- The deceased tax affairs were dealt with by Public Department 1( PD1).
+They will also deal with the period of administration

-Specialist PT Trusts Edinburgh will take responsibility for dealing with the period of administration on a formal basis by issuing Self Assessment Trust and Estate Returns in any of the following circumstances
+HMRC Administration of Estates, Cardiff, will take responsibility for dealing with the period of administration on a formal basis by issuing Self Assessment Trust and Estate Returns in any of the following circumstances

 - The tax liability for the whole period of administration is in excess of £10,000